Maze-lol/Maze-lol/README.md

 I'm Dipesh Shrestha, focus on becoming a machine learning and AI.
 I solve problem in a creative way, And learns in the process.

 **Updates:**
-- 🎤 I'm currently on final year of Computer Science
+- 📚 I'm currently on final year of Computer Science major
 - 📖 I'm currently learning Machine learning and AI
 - 👫 I;m looking to collaborate on Machine learning and deep learning
 - 📫 Keep in touch with me: [Connect](https://www.linkedin.com/in/dipesh-shrestha-4ab2b71b0/)